 "The Millennium Falcon is wanted everywhere.
 We just change the transponder codes and it's fine."

-I haven't read a lot of Star Wars books, but this one was a blast.
+I haven't read a lot of Star Wars book but this one was a blast.
 I like the first person perspective of Luke.
 His transformation from farmboy to the last Jedi was of course the whole point of the story.
 So to see him here in the early days of the saga, trying to find his way without Ben, was a treat.
-He doesn't have a clue how to the Force, something that hasn't really been examined before in much detail.
+He doesn't have a clue how to utilize the Force, something that hasn't really been examined before in much detail.

 The only real issue I have is it seemed unrealistic that Luke would go around using his real name and no one sold him out to the Empire.
 But other than that I really enjoyed this story, the narrative voice felt like Luke, and it was fun to gallivant around the galaxy.
 There's some nice humor in this one as well.